Bucks County Community College: Academics

 Bucks offers over 90 academic programs within 7 Academic Departments, including 43 Associate's Degree programs designed to transfer to a four-year institution for the completion of a Bachelor's Degree.
 There are also 23 occupational Associate's Degree programs and 27 certificate programs, both designed to prepare students to directly enter the workforce in a variety of disciplines.

-Academic Departments
+Academic Schools

 Arts & Communication

 The Department of Arts & Communication offers programs of study in Fine Arts, Graphic Design, Multimedia, Cinema/Video, Communication, Photography, Furniture & Cabinetmaking, Web & Multimedia Design, and Music.
 The School of Music is accredited by both the National Association of Schools of Art and Design and the National Association of Schools of Music.

-Business + Innovation
+Business, Innovation, and Legal Studies

-The Department of Business + Innovation Department offers programs in Business Administration, Accounting & Analytics, Business, Chef Apprenticeship: Foods emphasis, Chef Apprenticeship: Pastry emphasis, Emergency Management, Fire Science, Hospitality Management, Meeting, Convention and Event Planning, Paralegal Studies, Technical Entrepreneurship, Accounting & Taxation.
+The School of Business, Innovation, and Legal Studies offers a transfer degree in Business Administration.
+Occupational degrees include Accounting & Analytics, Baking and Pastry Arts, Business, Culinary Arts, Emergency Management, Fire Science, Hospitality Management, Meeting, Convention and Event Planning, Paralegal/Legal Studies, and Technical Entrepreneurship.
+Certificates include Accounting & Taxation.
 Baking and Pastry, Business Analytics, Culinary Arts, Emergency Management Certificate, Fire Prevention & Investigation, Fire Science, Meeting, Convention and Event Planning, Paralegal, Social Media and Digital Marketing.
 Business Administration, Business, Paralegal, and Account & Analytics programs accredited by the Accreditation Council for Business Schools and Programs (ACBSP).